Close

 Office real estate is undergoing a fundamental shift, while COVID-19 has accelerated a number of global real estate investment trends, including the continued growth and adoption of e-commerce and falling home ownership.

-Value investors have seen their portfolios soar, while growth stocks have languished. in this paper we look at some of the drivers behind recent market moves, including the effect of rising interest rates, earnings disappointments and the subsequent de-rating of growth stocks.
+Value investors have seen their portfolios soar, while growth stocks have languished.
+In this paper we look at some of the drivers behind recent market moves, including the effect of rising interest rates, earnings disappointments and the subsequent de-rating of growth stocks.

 When Australia posted its GDP growth results in the first quarter of 2017, the numbers told two stories.
 Growth was on one hand, the slowest posted since the GFC-induced slowdown in 2009.
-It also saw the nation overtake the Netherlands as having the longest uninterrupted period of economic growth...
+It also saw the nation overtake the Netherlands as having the longest uninterrupted period of economic growth of a major nation.
+The headlines hid a second story...

 Given the packed legislative agenda, and previous issues passing legislation around the debt ceiling, are there some downside risks that markets are ignoring?